Oxen-AI/oxen-release/README.md

 ## Create Local Repository

-First create a new directory, navigate into it, and perform
+First, create a new directory, navigate into it, and perform

 ```bash
 $ oxen init